muffins/brewfault.io/_posts/2024-07-15-osquery_badge.md

 The kit comes with a switch and a JST connector, and maybe even a LiPol battery if I had any left.
 Solder the switch onto the board, and if your battery needs a JST connector solder this on as well.
-If your battery is just a red and black wire, solder the wire to the pad closest to the top of the board as so:
+If your battery is just a red and black wire, solder the **red wire** to the pad closest to the top of the board as so:

 ![Positive Battery Pad](https://brewfault.io/images/osquery-badge/5.jpg)